Ask AI

 Input

-• Variable name: (STRING, Required) The unique name you want to give to your global variable.
-This name should be distinct across your entire application to avoid conflicts.
-For example, UserName, CurrentDate, ProductPrice.
+• Variable name (STRING, Required): The unique name you want to give to your global variable.
+This name should be unique across your entire application to avoid conflicts.
+For example, UserName or CurrentDate.

-• Variable value: (VARIABLE, Required) The actual data or information you want to store in this global variable.
-This can be any type of data, such as text, a number, a true/false value, a date, or even more complex data structures.
+• Variable value (VARIABLE, Required): The actual data or content you want to store in this global variable.
+This can be text, a number, a date, a true/false value, or even a more complex object.

 Output